rusi-ns/rusi-ns-web/wp-content/plugins/pdf-embedder/readme.txt

 > **Extra Premium Features**
 >
 > * Download button in the toolbar.
+> * Continuous scroll between pages.
 > * Hyperlinks are fully functional.
 > * Full screen mode.
-> * Page turning arrows when hovering over edges of PDF.
 > * Edit page number to jump straight to page.
 > * Track number of downloads and views.
 > * Removes wp-pdf.com attribution from the toolbar.